tripl-ai/arc/docs-src/content/patterns/index.md

 A common pattern is to reduce the amount of computation by processing only new files thereby reducing the amount of processing (and therefore cost) of expensive operations like the [TypingTransform](../transform/#typingtransform).

-A simple way to do this is to use the `glob` capabilities of Spark to [extract](../extract) a subset of files and then use a [SQLTransform](../transform/#sqltransform) to select the most recent version of a record by primary key after unioning the data to a previous state stored in something like Parquet.
-It is suggested to have a large overlap with the state dataset to avoid missed data.
+A simple way to do this is to use the `glob` capabilities of Spark to [extract](../extract) a subset of files and then use a [SQLTransform](../transform/#sqltransform) to merge them with a previous state stored in something like Parquet.
+It is suggested to have a large date overlap with the previous state dataset to avoid missed data.
 Be careful with this pattern as it assumes that the previous state is correct/complete and that no input files are late arriving.

+### Example

 Assuming an input file structure like: